 ♥ Two Wheels

 Don’t waste your time in just one spot on this island.
-Hire a bike, or better yet book a cycling holiday with Headwater.
+Hire a bicycle or even a quad bike!
 That way you can really make the most of the gorgeous poppy fields, dramatic coastline and vivid blues.
 There are only about four sets of traffic lights, so you don’t need to worry about traffic at all.
 You’ll pass cute Gozo farmhouses and friendly felines who want a cuddle.
 Some of the tracks are a little bumpy, but that’s just part of the adventure.

 ♥ The Bays